sanyasimms/-Ecommerce-Follow-Along/README.md

 Modified the User Schema to store cart items.
 Created an API route to receive product details and store them in the database.

+---
+#Milestone 18 - Fetch Cart Products
+---
+##Overview
+In this milestone, we created a backend endpoint to retrieve all products inside a user's cart for display on the cart page.

+Features Implemented
+Developed an API endpoint to fetch cart products using the user's email.
+Retrieved and returned cart items from the database.
+Steps Taken
+Created an endpoint to receive requests from the cart page.
+Queried the database to fetch all cart items associated with the user.
+Returned the cart data in the response.